Only 44% of B2B marketers have a documented content strategy

 The first step is to plan your content strategy.
-Content is defined by purpose, format and topic.
+Content is defined by purpose, format, and topic.

-Purpose: content needs to be developed for all stages of the buyer's journey to educate them about your company, products and solutions.
+Purpose: content needs to be developed for all stages of the buyer's journey to educate them about your company, products, and solutions.

 Format: there are several formats that content can be delivered with:

 Once you have defined your content, make it easy for your prospects to consume: Less is more.
 Always keep your content educational, not promotional.
-It's not until the decision stage of the Buyer's Journey when your product should ever be mentioned.
+It's not until the decision stage of the Buyer's Journey that your product should ever be mentioned.

 Leverage your content by distributing the right content in front of the right person at the right time.
-We accomplish this by distributing your content on your website pages, blog, landing pages, social media channels, calls-to-action and email marketing campaigns.
+We accomplish this by distributing your content on your website pages, blog, landing pages, social media channels, calls-to-action, and email marketing campaigns.